-Waste should be disposed of in accordance with the provisions of the Basel Convention on the Control of Transboundary Movements of Hazardous Wastes and Their Disposal and any guidelines thereunder (SBC, 1994).
+Waste should be disposed of in accordance with the provisions of the Basel Convention on the Control of Transboundary Movements of Hazardous Wastes and Their Disposal, any guidelines thereunder (SBC, 1994) and any other relevant regional agreements.

-See the FAO Guidelines on Prevention of Accumulation of Obsolete Pesticide Stocks and The Pesticide Storage and Stock Control Manual (FAO, 1996).
+See the FAO Guidelines on Prevention of Accumulation of Obsolete Pesticide Stocks (1995), and The Pesticide Storage and Stock Control Manual (1996).

-Wear protective clothing and respiratory equipment suitable for toxic materials.
+Wear protective clothing and respiratory equipment suitable for hazardous materials.